smaht-dac/smaht-pipeline-utils/docs/yaml_workflow.rst

 Workflow
 ========

-This documentation provides a comprehensive guide to the template structure necessary for implementing *Workflow* objects in CGAP.
+This documentation provides a comprehensive guide to the template structure necessary for implementing *Workflow* objects.
 These objects enable users to codify pipeline steps and store metadata to track inputs, outputs, software, and description files (e.g., WDL or CWL) for each workflow.